Structure before construction.

 - Equipment basics: circulation, filtration, heating, automation, and key settings.

-- Seasonal planning: how openings/closings protect the system long-term.
+- Seasonal planning: how openings and closings protect the system long-term.

 - Where to find support: service request path, store support, and recommended ownership habits.

-We support you long after installation: seasonal service, repairs, maintenance options, and upgrades.
+We support you long after installation with seasonal service, repairs, maintenance options, and upgrades.

 - Openings and closings performed professionally so seasons start and end clean.